Zalmay Khalilzad: Envoy for Afghan reconciliation and aftermath

-In September 2018, Secretary of State Mike Pompeo named Khalilzad as the Special Representative for Afghanistan Reconciliation, a newly created envoy with the mission of securing a peaceful resolution to the conflict in Afghanistan.
-As of March 2021, he has continued in this role under the new administration of Joe Biden.
+In September 2018, Secretary of State Mike Pompeo appointed Khalilzad as the Special Representative for Afghanistan Reconciliation, a newly created diplomatic role aimed at negotiating a peaceful resolution to the war in Afghanistan.
+He remained in the position during the early months of the Joe Biden administration.

-On May 18, 2021, at a U.S. House of Representatives Foreign Affairs Committee hearing on U.S. policy in Afghanistan, Khalilzad downplayed the prospect of a swift Taliban takeover when U.S. forces leave saying, "If they [Taliban] pursue, in my judgment, a military victory, it will result in a long war, because Afghan security forces will fight, other Afghans will fight, neighbors will come to support different forces."
+On May 18, 2021, during a hearing before the U.S. House Committee on Foreign Affairs, Khalilzad expressed skepticism about the likelihood of a rapid Taliban military victory following the planned U.S. withdrawal.
+He argued that an attempted Taliban takeover would lead to prolonged conflict, stating: "If they [the Taliban] pursue, in my judgment, a military victory, it will result in a long war, because Afghan security forces will fight, other Afghans will fight, [and] neighbors will come to support different forces."

-He later added at that same hearing, "I personally believe that the statements that the [Afghan] forces will disintegrate, and the Talibs will take over in short order are mistaken.
-The real choices that the Afghans will face is between a long war and negotiated settlement."
-Despite this statement, the 2021 Taliban offensive culminated in a swift Taliban takeover and the dissolution of the Afghan National Army.
-Ahmad Wali Massoud, a Taliban adversary who was also critical of the government of Afghanistan President Ashraf Ghani, accused Khalizad of playing a role in orchestrating the Taliban's return to power in an interview which was published in TRT World on September 21, 2021.
-Massoud argued that the Taliban did not have the military capacity to retake Kabul without great assistance and also cast suspicion on growing U.S. efforts to use the Taliban to fight the terrorist group ISIS-K.
+He further stated: "I personally believe that the statements that the [Afghan] forces will disintegrate, and the Talibs will take over in short order, are mistaken.
+The real choices that the Afghans will face is between a long war and a negotiated settlement."

-In 2022, Politico reported that Khalilzad attended a dinner with Russian ambassador to the United States Anatoly Antonov amid the Russian invasion of Ukraine.
-Khalilzad reportedly stated "we need an agreement" to end the war in Ukraine, which Antonov was said to have agreed with.
-Dimitri Simes, president and CEO of the Center for the National Interest, also attended the dinner, where he pitched the idea of starting a new media outlet in Moscow, an idea Khalilzad said could be "very lucrative".
+Despite these assessments, the 2021 Taliban offensive led to the rapid collapse of the Afghan government and the dissolution of the Afghan National Army.
+In an interview published by TRT World on September 21, 2021, Afghan political figure Ahmad Wali Massoud, a critic of both the Taliban and President Ashraf Ghani, accused Khalilzad of contributing to the circumstances that enabled the Taliban’s return to power.
+Massoud argued that the Taliban lacked the military capacity to retake Kabul independently and voiced concern regarding reported U.S. efforts to engage the Taliban in confronting ISIS-K.